 them in unlawful sexual activity, such as prostitution.
 Both federal and Florida law include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to LIFE.
 Mr. Petruzzi has represented numerous individuals charged with, or under investigation for, sex trafficking offenses by both federal and state authorities.
 His experience and knowledge serve as an invaluable asset to his clients.

 To arrange for a free and confidential consultation with respect to any federal or state sex trafficking offense, contact our office at 305-330-1774.
 For complete details about Mr. Petruzzi’s background, expertise and experience, click here.

-Federal sex trafficking offenses are investigated and prosecuted by various agencies, including the FBI, ICE, Department of Homeland Security and the Department of Justice.
+Federal sex trafficking offenses are investigated and prosecuted by various agencies, including the FBI, ICE, U.S. Department of Homeland Security and the U.S. Department of Justice.
 Some common federal statutes criminalizing sex trafficking include:

-Whoever knowingly transports any individual in interstate or foreign commerce, or in any Territory or Possession of the United States, with intent that such individual engage in prostitution, or in any sexual activity for which any person can be charged with a criminal offense, or attempts to do so, shall be fined under this title or imprisoned not more than 10 years, or both.
+Any person can be charged with a criminal offense for knowingly transporting any individual in interstate or foreign commerce, or in any territory or possession of the United States, with the intent that such individual engages in prostitution or in any sexual activity, or for attempting to do so, and shall be fined under this title or be imprisoned for not more than 10 years, or both.

 Florida sex trafficking offenses are investigated and prosecuted by various state and local law enforcement agencies.
 Some common Florida statutes criminalizing sex trafficking include: